leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 Dependent Type Theory
 =====================

 Dependent type theory is a powerful and expressive language, allowing us to express complex mathematical assertions, write complex hardware and software specifications, and reason about both of these in a natural and uniform way.
 Lean is based on a version of dependent type theory known as the *Calculus of Constructions*, with a countable hierarchy of non-cumulative universes and inductive types.
 By the end of this chapter, you will understand much of what this means.

 ## Simple Type Theory

-"Type theory" gets its name from the fact that every expression has an associated *type*.
+"Type theory" gets its name, from the fact that every expression has an associated *type*.
 For example, in a given context, ``x + 0`` may denote a natural number and ``f`` may denote a function on the natural numbers.
 For those that don't like math, a Lean natural number is an arbitrary-precision unsigned integer.

 Here are some examples of how we can declare objects in Lean and check their types.

 ```lean
 /- Declare some constants. -/